http://www.fpnotebook.com/

 - DAAMS: GB, VX

-- Plasma Pseudocholinesterase Level
+- Plasma Pseudocholinesterase Level (easiest to measure)

-- Erythrocyte cholinesterase activity
+- Erythrocyte Cholinesterase activity (best reflects clinical activity)

-- Severe nerve agent exposure results in <30% baseline
+- Severe Nerve Agent Exposure results in <30% baseline

 - Return to exposure risk when level >75% baseline